HowSberban/Something/Q&A/en_US.md

    Requires Java 22 or above.

 2. **ViaFabricPlus (Version translation)**
-   Since the game version is too new, ViaFabricPlus is included to allow playing on older servers.
+   Since the game version is too new, ViaFabricPlus is included to allow playing on older servers (modpacks that include this mod are usually released as Beta versions
+).
    However, this is unfriendly to low-performance devices (version translation consumes CPU).
    If servers requiring version translation are too laggy, please play on the corresponding Minecraft version instead.